Performance Bounds for Quantum Feedback Control: Conclusion

 \section{Conclusion}

-Using quantum filtering theory and moment-sum-of-squares techniques, we devise a hierarchy of convex optimization problems that furnishes a sequence of monotonically improving, practically computable bounds on the best attainable feedback control performance for a general class of quantum systems subjected to continuous measurement.
-We prove convergence of these bounds to the true optimal control performance under strong technical assumptions.
-As demonstrated for a qubit in a cavity, we argue that the proposed bounding framework can have relevant implications for the design of controlled quantum devices.
+Using quantum filtering theory and moment-sum-of-squares techniques, we have devised a hierarchy of convex optimization problems that furnishes a sequence of monotonically improving, practically computable bounds for the best attainable feedback control performance for a broad class of quantum systems subjected to continuous measurements.
+The bound sequence is proved to converge to the true optimal control performance under technical conditions.
+As demonstrated for a qubit in a cavity, we argue that the proposed bounding method can have relevant implications for the design of controlled quantum devices.
 On the one hand, it provides access to heuristic controllers alongside performance bounds which can guide controller design or certify the optimality of a given control policy.
-On the other hand, the bounds may serve as witnesses of fundamental limitations and so inform the design of quantum systems at an early stage.
+On the other hand, the bounds may serve as witnesses of fundamental limitations and thus inform the design of quantum systems at an early stage.